Blue-chip companies & their role in your portfolio through mutual funds

-Most of the mutual fund advisors/companies use Blue Chip funds synonymously to large-cap funds.
-Some of these funds also contain the name Blue chip in them – for example, SBI Bluechip fund, ICICI Prudential Bluechip Fund, etc. SEBI mandates that > 80% of the fund’s portfolio should be invested in top 100 companies sorted by market cap – which would be the bluechip companies.
+Some of these funds also contain the name Blue Chip in them – for example, SBI Bluechip fund, ICICI Prudential Bluechip Fund, etc. SEBI mandates that > 80% of the fund’s portfolio should be invested in the top 100 companies sorted by market cap – which would be the blue chip companies.

-These funds also have the minimum SIP requirement as Rs 500, (or lesser) which makes it affordable to start building your retirement pot or the corpus for your future generation.
+These funds also have the minimum SIP requirement of Rs 500, (or less) which makes it affordable to start building your retirement pot or the corpus for your future generation.

 What are blue-chip companies?

 The companies with a large market capitalization (i.e., how much a company is worth.
 For example, ABC Corporation has 10 lakhs of outstanding shares the shares held by the shareholders which include retail investors like you and me, institutional investors like large companies, and owners of the companies themselves.

 Companies that have a large market capitalisation are called blue chip companies.
 These companies are very large and well-recognised companies with a long history of sound financial performance.
 For example, Unilever, P&G, ITC, TCS, etc.